Modeling a Pin-Cell¶

 source = openmc.Source(space=point)

-object and give it the source we created along with specifying how many batches and particles we want to run.
+Now let's create a Settings object and give it the source we created along with specifying how many batches and particles we want to run.

 settings = openmc.Settings()